AhmetZamanis/Kaggle-House-Prices-Regression-FeatureEng/HousePricesReport.md

 #make predictions with the final model
 preds <- predict(xgb1, newdata=xgb_test)
-#remember to take the exponential of the predictions
+#remember to add ID column, and take the exponential of the predictions
 df_pred <- data.frame(Id=1461:2919, SalePrice=exp(preds))
 ```